hathora/ci/README.md

 ### Hathora CLI v0.x.x

 Hathora CLI v0.x.x is no longer compatible with builds and application deployments created via the Hathora UI Console.

-## Docs

-For documentation on how to use this CLI, check out our [docs.](https://hathora.dev/docs/guides/ci-cd)

 ## Development